ErykBrol/PicExchange/README.md

    > ### Note
    >
-   > If you have brew, simply install MongoDB with : `$ brew install mongodb`
+   > If you have brew, install MongoDB with the following steps:
+   >
+   > -  `brew tap mongodb/brew` to add tap
+   > -  `brew install mongodb-community` to install MongoDB
+   > -  `brew services start mongodb-community` to start the MongoDB service (stop it with `brew services stop mongodb-community`)

 The MongoDB URI, CookieKey, and Port keys can be added in a dev.js file in the ./config directory, see ./config/prod.js for an example of how to do this.
 There is a sample dev.js file provided, feel free to change the values in there to your liking.